 ††††† b.
 Therapistís intervention;

 ††††† c.
-Changes in the treatment plan if changes are made; and
+Changes in the plan of care if changes are made; and

 ††††† d.
 Need for continued treatment if continued treatment is needed.

 ††††† b.
 Be initialed and dated.

 ††††† 2.
 Notes shall not be erased or illegibly marked out.